wei/pull/README.md

 ## Features

- 1. A pull request is created when an upstream is updated (checks hourly).
+ 1. A pull request is created when an upstream is updated (checks periodically).
  2. Pull requests can be automatically merged or hard reset to match upstream.

 _Upstream must be in the same fork network_